ministryofjustice/moj-frontend/docs/get-started/prototyping.md

 title: Prototyping
 ---

-This guide explains how to create prototypes using the MOJ Design System and GOV.UK Prototype Kit.
+This guide explains how to create prototypes using the MOJ Pattern Library and GOV.UK Prototype Kit.

 ## Use a template from Cloud Platform

 You can follow the [MOJ Cloud Platform guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/prototype-kit.html) to automatically set up a GitHub repository containing the GOV.UK Prototype Kit and a hosting environment.

-This template comes with the MOJ Design System pre-installed so you don't need to set it up manually.
+This template comes with the MOJ Pattern Library pre-installed so you don't need to set it up manually.
 However you may need to update it using [the instructions below](#updating-moj-frontend).

 ## Manual installation

-Alternatively, you can install the GOV.UK Prototype Kit and MOJ Design System manually.
+Alternatively, you can install the GOV.UK Prototype Kit and MOJ Pattern Library manually.
 You must follow the [GOV.UK Design System prototype setup guide](https://design-system.service.gov.uk/get-started/prototyping/) first.
 Once you've done that, continue below.

 ### Installing MOJ Frontend

-The MOJ Design System uses MOJ Frontend.
+The MOJ Pattern Library uses MOJ Frontend.
 To install it, run these steps:

 1. open Terminal
 2. change the directory to your prototype.
 For example, `cd path/to/prototype`